ddoley/Customer-Sentimental-Analysis/README.md

 - Other Tools: Jupyter Notebook

 ## Methodology
-Data Collection: Used an open-source dataset containing customer information such as income, spending scores, and demographic details.
+- Data Collection: Used an open-source dataset with customer details like income, spending scores, and demographics.
-Exploratory Data Analysis (EDA):
-Cleaned and preprocessed the dataset to handle missing values and outliers.
+- EDA: Cleaned and preprocessed data, handled missing values, analyzed distributions, and identified correlations using visualizations such as heatmaps and scatterplots.
-Analyzed statistical distributions and identified correlations between features.
-Visualized relationships between variables using heatmaps, scatterplots, and histograms to uncover patterns.
-Feature Engineering:
-Normalized features to ensure better clustering performance.
+- Feature Engineering: Normalized features to improve clustering performance.
-Clustering Using KMeans:
-Implemented the KMeans algorithm to group customers into clusters based on their characteristics.
-Determined the optimal number of clusters using the Elbow Method and silhouette scores.
+- Clustering: Applied the KMeans algorithm for customer segmentation, determining the optimal clusters using the Elbow Method and silhouette scores.
-Evaluation:
-Interpreted cluster characteristics and identified potential target groups for the marketing team.
-Provided insights into spending behavior, income distribution, and customer preferences.
+- Evaluation: Analyzed clusters to identify target groups and provided insights into spending behavior, income distribution, and customer preferences for strategic  marketing.
-## Recommendations
-Focus marketing strategies on customers identified in specific clusters with high conversion potential.
-Introduce tailored marketing campaigns to target high spenders (even those with low income) to boost sales.
-Offer personalized product recommendations for high-income customers who currently spend less to encourage higher engagement.
-Develop more affordable products for low-income clusters with significant spending potential.
-Continuously monitor and analyze new data to refine clusters and adapt strategies to changing customer behavior.
-## Key Insights
+- ## Key Insights
 Patterns and correlations identified during EDA revealed distinct customer behaviors.
 Clustering helped uncover actionable insights for segmenting the customer base.
 Data-driven recommendations can help optimize marketing efforts and enhance revenue generation.
 This project demonstrates the power of data analysis and machine learning in understanding customer behavior and provides a foundation for targeted and effective marketing strategies.
+## Recommendations
+Focus on high-conversion potential clusters with tailored marketing campaigns, especially targeting high spenders with low income.
+Offer personalized product recommendations to high-income, low-spending customers to boost engagement.
+Develop affordable products for low-income clusters with spending potential and refine strategies based on ongoing data analysis.